semantic-release/semantic-release/docs/usage/configuration.md

 CLI arguments: `-e`, `--extends`

 List of modules or file paths containing a [shareable configuration](shareable-configurations.md).
-If multiple shareable configuration are set, they will be imported in the order defined with each configuration option taking precedence over the options defined in a previous shareable configuration.
+If multiple shareable configurations are set, they will be imported in the order defined with each configuration option taking precedence over the options defined in a previous shareable configuration.

 **Note**: Options defined via CLI arguments or in the configuration file will take precedence over the ones defined in any shareable configuration.